-In order to reach a settlement agreement and to determine the moment when a creditor shall be paid, the Concurso Law foresees different kinds of creditors, each with a different ranking.
+To reach a settlement agreement and to determine the moment when a creditor shall be paid, the Concurso Law foresees different kinds of creditors, each with a different ranking.
 The ranking established by the Concurso Law is the following:

-- employee credits for last year's salary and severance;9 - secured credits; - special privileged credits (credits that are granted a special privilege by another Mexican law - for example, social security credits and credits of a carrier); - credits for the benefit and conservation of the debtor's estate; - other employee credits and tax credits; - common (unsecured) credits; and - subordinated credits (debtor's related parties' credits).
+- employee credits for the previous year's salary and severance; - secured credits; - special privileged credits (credits that are granted a special privilege by another Mexican law, such as social security credits and credits of a carrier); - credits for the benefit and conservation of the debtor's estate; - other employee credits and tax credits; - common (unsecured) credits; and - subordinated credits (debtor's related parties' credits).